Marvell-Consulting/project-reports/content/en/pim/project-reports/sprint4/index.md

 - Delivered a report giving advice on estimation strategies for PIM cash benefits
 - Design a data model for representing data provenance
-- CSV/XLS export and download - Enables download of search results in CSV or EXCEL format
+- CSV/XLS export and download - enables download of search results in CSV or EXCEL format
 - We've obtained GMDN data and it has been loaded into a hierarchy - a demonstrator of this will be shown this week
 - Output - outlining manufacture incentives
 - Understand GMDN license agreement